mustafadursun50/Social-Reporter/README.md

 ## How to setup
 - All required packages are summarized in requirements.txt.
-Install all these packages:
+Install all these packages via command:
 ``
 pip -r requirements.txt
 ``